QuantumofSolace/Homeless-Human/wiki/training-direct-stage-one.markdown

 Texter: “I think I’ve been depressed for a long time.
 I’m fat and I hate being this way, but I can’t get skinny.
 No one is ever going to like me”
 Crisis Counselor: “I’m hearing that your feelings about your weight are painful and upsetting.”
-Plus: This CC response is an effective example because it successfully pairs a tentifier with reflection, paraphrasing, and a strong feeling word.
-It makes the texter feel heard and shows them that you are truly sharing in the burden of their pain.
-Now, you give it a try!
-Try responding to the following messages using a strong feeling word, avoiding minimizers and maximizers in your response:

-Texter: “Honestly I feel like the main problem is my parents.
-They never listen to me.”
-Crisis Counselor:

-Texter: “I thought being a mom would be the best thing that ever happened to me, but now I’m alone all day with my baby and I feel stuck.”
-Crisis Counselor:

-Texter: “I haven’t cut in months and now I feel better.
-I’m bummed though because I met this girl who asked me to go swimming next week.
-I’m worried about her seeing my scars.”
-Crisis Counselor:

-Texter: “My anxiety has been so bad lately and I don’t know why or what to do.
-My mom’s new bf is now moving in and I hate him!”
-Crisis Counselor:

-Some Technical Stuff

-Grammar & Spelling: Proofreading is important.
-We strive to maintain a professional (not robotic!) tone, and typos or grammatical errors risk hurting that tone.
-Always strive for clear, grammatically correct messages.
-In the event a Supervisor needs to be involved or if you transfer a conversation, other Crisis Counselors should be able to read through and understand the conversation easily.
-Exclamation Points: An exclamation point can seem sarcastic or ambiguous in tone over text, and can damage the professional tone you have established.
-We ask that you avoid using them.
-Textspeak* (“how r u feeling?”): We don’t want to use textspeak (r, u, lol, thx) because it’s too colloquial for a Crisis Counselor.
-Professionalism is important during conversations with texters because they need to trust that we are reliable and competent.
-Informal Language: While you don’t want to use text-speak or speak unprofessionally, Our data shows that conversations are more effective when you use more informal language.
-Here are a few examples:
-“yeah” rather than “yes”
-“hi” rather than “hello”
-“don’t” rather than “do not”
-“won’t “ rather than “will not”
-“it’s” rather than “it is”
-Sometimes we make spelling or grammar errors.
-Proofreading is important.
-If you make an error, don’t panic!
-The texter probably won’t notice a small error.
-If they do notice, the error will remind the texter that you’re human!
-In the event that you make an error that leads to some confusion, it’s totally okay to apologize and clarify what you meant.